kgryte/pranav-qs-blog/README.md

 1. Compiling Fortran to WebAssembly is still an area of active development (see [1](https://gws.phd/posts/fortran_wasm/), [2](https://pyodide.org/en/0.25.0/project/roadmap.html#find-a-better-way-to-compile-fortran), [3](https://github.com/scipy/scipy/issues/15290), [4](https://github.com/pyodide/pyodide/issues/184), and [5](https://lfortran.org/blog/2023/05/lfortran-breakthrough-now-building-legacy-and-modern-minpack/)).
 At the time of this post, a common approach is to use [`f2c`](https://netlib.org/f2c/) to compile Fortran to C and then to perform a separate compilation step to convert C to WebAssembly.
 However, this approach is problematic as `f2c` only fully supports Fortran 77, and the generated code requires extensive patching.
 Work is underway to develop an LLVM-based Fortran compiler, but gaps and complex toolchains remain.
 1. As alluded to above in the discussion concerning monolithic libraries in web applications, the vastness of LAPACK is part of the problem.
 Even if the compilation problem is solved, including a single WebAssembly binary containing all of LAPACK in a web application needing to use only one or two LAPACK routines means considerable dead code, resulting in slower loading times and increased memory consumption.
 1. While one could attempt to compile individual LAPACK routines to standalone WebAssembly binaries, doing so could result in binary bloat, as multiple standalone binaries may contain duplicated code from common dependencies.
 To mitigate binary bloat, one could attempt to perform module splitting.
 In this scenario, one first factors out common dependencies into a standalone binary containing shared code and then generates separate binaries for individual APIs.
 While suitable in some cases, this can quickly get unwieldy, as this approach requires linking individual WebAssembly modules at load-time by stitching together the exports of one or more modules with the imports of one or more other modules.
 Not only can this be tedious, but this approach also entails a performance penalty due to the fact that, when WebAssembly routines call imported exports, they now must cross over into JavaScript, rather than remaining within WebAssembly.
 Sound complex?
 It is!
 1. Apart from WebAssembly modules operating exclusively on scalar input arguments (e.g., computing the sine of a single number), every WebAssembly module instance must be associated with WebAssembly memory, which is allocated in fixed increments of 64KiB (i.e., a "page").
 And importantly, as of this blog post, WebAssembly memory can only grow and [never shrink](https://github.com/WebAssembly/memory-control/blob/16dd6b93ab82d0b4b252e3da5451e9b5e452ee62/proposals/memory-control/Overview.md).
 As there is currently no mechanism for releasing memory to a host, a WebAssembly application's memory footprint can only increase.
-These two aspects combined increase the likelihood of allocating memory which is never used and memory leaks.
+These two aspects combined increase the likelihood of allocating memory which is never used and the prevalence of memory leaks.
 1. Lastly, while powerful, WebAssembly entails a steeper learning curve and a more complex set of often rapidly evolving toolchains.
 In end-user applications, interfacing between JavaScript—a web-native dynamically-compiled programming language—and WebAssembly further brings increased complexity, especially when having to perform manual memory management.

 To help illustrate the last point, let's return to the BLAS routine `daxpy`, which performs the operation `y = a*x + y` and where `x` and `y` are strided vectors and `a` a scalar constant.
 If implemented in C, a basic implementation might look like the following code snippet.